 - Prefers frost-free locations.

-- Has not been found in Australia, but has potential to spread across tropical and subtropical areas, including Queensland.
+- Not know to occur in Queensland, but has potential to spread across tropical and subtropical areas.

 - Reproduces from seed and root pieces.

 - Could threaten remnant vegetation in Wet Tropics.